Retrieves PolarCAP data for defined countries and years. Returns data in wide format. For tidy

 - type

-- a logical indicating whether - get.PolarCAP()should return a data frame of results (- FALSE, the default) or a single estimate as a scalar (- TRUE).
+get.PolarCAP()should return a data frame of results (FALSE, the default) or a single estimate as a scalar (TRUE).- include.se

 Value